New students (not currently enrolled at Acadia University):

 Acadia University students (currently enrolled, or have taken a course within the past 12 months):

-It is your responsibility to be familiar with the academic calendar, and to meet registration and admission deadlines, program requirements and course prerequisites when selecting a course.
+It is your responsibility to be familiar with the academic calendar, and to pay the appropriate fees.

 |Bachelor of Education||$35|